 Lastly, this is the time that will be most cherished by you and your spouse.
 This is when your baby learns to focus their eyes on you and when they recognize the sound of your voice.
 You may want to invest in one or two cuddly and sucky toys, but more important than that is holding them and entertaining them one-to-one while they learn to hold their own head up!

 Aside from a bassinet, another thing many parents swear by is a bouncer.
-You can use the bouncer for many months, and it’s really a great help that you can put the baby down in a supported sitting position and talk to them while having your hands free for other chores.
+You can use the bouncer for many months, and it’s really great to help that you can put the baby down in a supported sitting position and talk to them while having your hands free for other chores.

 Is a Bassinet Really Necessary for a Baby?